KGHZ

-KGHZ (channel 33) is a defunct television station in Springfield, Missouri, United States.
-Owned by Schurz Communications, the station was operated by Gray Television under a local marketing agreement (LMA) for its last four months on the air before its license was returned to the Federal Communications Commission (FCC) on May 31, 2017, as a result of the FCC's 2016 spectrum auction.
+KGHZ (channel 33) was a television station in Springfield, Missouri, United States.
+Owned by Schurz Communications, the station was operated by Gray Television for its last four months on the air before its license was returned to the Federal Communications Commission (FCC) on May 31, 2017, as a result of the FCC's 2016 spectrum auction.
 KGHZ's transmitter was located on Switchgrass Road, north of Fordland.
 For most of its history, it served as the Springfield–Branson market's ABC affiliate, a role now served by KSPR-LD.

 History

 The station first signed on the air on March 9, 1983, as KSPR; it was the first independent station in the Springfield market.
 KSPR was founded by Springfield TV Association Ltd. The station originally operated from studio facilities located on South Glenstone Avenue in eastern Springfield.
 The following year, it sold channel 33 to the broadcasting unit of television production company Telepictures (later renamed Lorimar-Telepictures); the sale was approved by the FCC on December 12, 1984.
 The following February, Telepictures pursued an affiliation with ABC.
-On April 3, 1986, ABC decided to terminate its affiliation with KDEB-TV (channel 27, now MyNetworkTV affiliate KOZL-TV) and the network subsequently moved to KSPR.
-It was at this time KSPR moved to the Saint Louis Street facility.
+On April 3, 1986, ABC decided to terminate its affiliation with KDEB-TV (channel 27, now KOZL-TV) and the network subsequently moved to KSPR.
+It was at this time KSPR moved to a new facility on Saint Louis Street.

 Over the next several years, KSPR underwent several ownership changes.
 Lorimar-Telepictures sold the station to Goltrin Communications in 1987; the sale was approved by the FCC on February 12, 1988.
 Goltrin subsequently sold KSPR to Davis Goldfarb Communications several months later, with the sale being finalized on December 1, 1988.
 Cottonwood Communications acquired the station on March 29, 1995.
 Two years later, KSPR was sold to GOCOM Communications; which assumed ownership of the station on September 18, 1997.
 The station changed its branding to "ABC 33" around this time, before adopting the "Springfield 33" brand in 1998.
 GOCOM then merged with Grapevine Communications to form GOCOM Holdings LLC, which was later renamed Piedmont Television Holdings, on November 1, 1999.

 On September 21, 2006, Piedmont Television announced that it would sell KSPR to Perkin Media, LLC.
-Under the agreement, South Bend, Indiana-based Schurz Communications, owners of NBC affiliate KYTV (channel 3), would take over KSPR's operations under a shared services agreement; the FCC approved the sale on August 18, 2007, and the purchase was finalized on August 28, 2007.
+Under the agreement, South Bend, Indiana–based Schurz Communications, owners of NBC affiliate KYTV (channel 3), would take over KSPR's operations under a shared services agreement (SSA); the FCC approved the sale on August 18, 2007, and the purchase was finalized on August 28, 2007.
 Two weeks later on September 9, the station changed its on-air branding to "KSPR ABC"; a gray and black "33" was added to the logo first introduced with the rebrand in November 2009.
 On November 1, 2009, KSPR relocated its operations from its longtime studios on East Saint Louis Street into KYTV's facility on West Sunshine Street in an expanded wing of the building.